Jaye Radisich: Secondary diagnosis

 In November 2010 Radisich was again diagnosed with a wilms tumour in her remaining kidney.
 Radisich underwent surgery to remove the tumour while preserving her kidney, followed by a course of chemotherapy.
 Radisich was informed that no further treatment for the cancer was required in June 2011.
 A routine scan conducted in October 2011 revealed that the cancer had aggressively returned and she was informed that surgery and cancer treatments available in Australia would not remedy her condition, only prolong her death.

-Radisich underwent Sonodynamic, Photodynamic, P53 Gene, Ozone and Dendritic Cell therapies in Xian, China from October til December 2011.
+Radisich underwent Sonodynamic, Photodynamic, P53 Gene, Ozone and Dendritic Cell therapies in Xi'an, China from October til December 2011.
 Due to a lack of accessible and accurate information available about the alternative treatments, she maintained a blog to share her experience with other cancer sufferers also considering the treatments.

 The alternative treatments in China ultimately proved unsuccessful.
 The cancer continued to spread and Radisich succumbed to her condition at approximately 11 am, 17 March 2012, aged 35.